HolidaysBack to Category View

 Preparing for Holidays with Food Allergies

 Holiday gatherings are usually filled with family, friends – and food.
-Here are some tips from FAACT for traveling this holiday season, as well as dining in/out to help you avoid any potential dangers, so you can have a happy holiday season!
+Here are some tips from FAACT for traveling during any holiday season, as well as dining in/out to help you avoid any potential dangers, so you can have a happy holiday season!

 Traveling during holiday seasons: